Show All Answers

 Wellington requires all livestock waste to be containerized and covered, and these bins must not allow storm water to result in waste discharge into adjacent bodies of water.
 The size of livestock waste bins is not specified in Wellington's Code of Ordinances.
 However, approval of the design and location must be obtained prior to construction of the manure bin.
 Livestock waste shall be placed or stored in the livestock waste storage area and shall not be placed, accepted, stored, or allowed to accumulate on any property except as provided in Section 30.153 of the Code of Ordinances.

 Yes, however available parking is limited.
-We strongly encourage guests to take advantage of the free shuttle, located at the Palm Tran Bus Stop by Nordstrom at the Mall at Wellington Green.
+We strongly encourage guests to take advantage of the free shuttle, located at the Palm Tran Bus Stop near Macy's, at The Mall at Wellington Green.
 Those still wishing to park at the event should try to arrive early and carpool if possible.

 No pets (with the exception of service animals) are allowed in the park.